warren-bank/node-mysql-proxy/README.md

 * all queries are rewritten as they pass through the proxy, such that:
   * in `SELECT` statements:
     * in each request:
+      * fields that are assigned a literal string value are conditionally encrypted when the field is given an alias that matches the `--encrypt-fields` regex
       * values in `WHERE` clauses are conditionally encrypted when the field is given an alias that matches the `--encrypt-fields` regex
     * in each response:
       * values are conditionally decrypted when the field is given an alias that matches the `--encrypt-fields` regex